Lost Souls (Brite novel): Plot

+In New Orleans, the coven reconnects with Christian, who informs them of Nothing and Zillah's kinship.
+Zillah is delighted by the news, which forges a deeper bond between the two.
+Meanwhile, Jessy's father, who has spent the intervening years attempting to learn his daughter's fate, attacks Christian, believing that he murdered Jessy.
+The other vampires rescue Christian and feed upon Jessy's father, unaware that he is dying from cancer.
+His toxic blood leaves the coven immobilized with illness.

+Arriving in New Orleans, Steve and Ghost locate Ann wandering the city.
+A local magician named Arcady, familiar with vampires, offers to perform an abortion to save Ann's life, for the price of sex with the virginal Ghost.
+Steve refuses to allow this, and Arcady, in revenge, botches the abortion, allowing the vampire fetus to destroy Ann.
+Shortly after this, the two vampires living under Arcady's roof choose this moment to drain Arcady.
+Steve and Ghost return to find both Ann and Arcady dead.
+Enraged, Steve decides to destroy Zillah and his coven.
+Finding the vampires still weakened, Steve and Ghost murder Zillah and Christian, but Nothing convinces Ghost to spare both him and the two remaining coven members with a promise that they will not seek revenge.
+Steve and Ghost return to Missing Mile and attempt to rebuild their lives after the supernatural horror they have witnessed.

+In an epilogue set fifty years in the future, it is revealed that Nothing and his coven are still together.

 Characters

 Steve Finn

 Steve was raised in Missing Mile, North Carolina.
 He works in a record shop in his home town called the Whirling Disc.
 He is described as tall and wiry, with a hawkish nose, and long black hair he rarely washes.
 Steve is proud and stubborn, drinks to excess, and is prone to violent outbursts.
 He is haunted throughout the novel by the memory of his relationship with his ex-girlfriend Ann, which he terminated abruptly by raping her on discovery of her infidelity.

 Ghost

 Ghost is Steve's best friend and though their relationship throughout the novel often has homoerotic undertones, they do not become lovers until the follow-up story, "Stay Awake".
-Ghost is described as appearing much like to his namesake, very translucent skin, white blond, wispy hair and huge blue eyes.
+Ghost is described as appearing much like his namesake; very translucent skin, white blond, wispy hair and huge blue eyes.
 Kind and compassionate, Ghost often has unexplainable visions, and sometimes they are a foreshadowing of things to come.